Families with a child who has attention deficit disorder (ADHD)

 of how this disorder affects family functioning.

-Children with ADD, not understanding their predicament, may suffer countless
+Children with ADHD, not understanding their predicament, may suffer countless

 hours of frustration at home and in school.
 For example, they can experience